xdoctordog/nginx-load-balancer/README.md

-# NGINX Load Balancer + Simple HTML Web Site: Example
+# NGINX Load Balancer + Simple HTML Web Site

 1) Clone to the new folder inside WSL2